rawleyfowler/Humming-Bird/README.md

 ## Performance

-See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance preview vs. Ruby's Sinatra using `Humming-Bird::Backend`.
+See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance preview vs. Ruby's Sinatra using `Humming-Bird::Backend::HTTPServer`.

 ## Examples